 2. REDUCE COSTS

-MDM enables your business to embrace Bring Your Own Device (BYOD) in the workplace to save on employee device costs.
+MDM works on multiple operating systems and enables your business to embrace a Bring Your Own Device (BYOD) policy in the workplace to save on employee device costs.
 Removing this hefty cost from your environment reduces operating costs and frees up funds for the core of your business.

-Wiping and containerization capabilities reduce and contain the negative impact of unsafe website visits and infected downloads.
+Although these are personal mobile devices, wiping and containerization capabilities reduce and contain the negative impact of unsafe website visits and infected downloads.
 These security settings save your company the hefty cost, inconvenience, and potential reputation loss associated with malware and data breaches.
-Another benefit of MDM is it allows your business to keep track of employee mobile usage.
-Tracking software notifies administrators and can even block costly behaviors such as data and minute overages.
+Another benefit of mobile device management software is it allows youto keep track of employee mobile usage.
+Tracking software notifies administrators and can even block costly behaviours such as data and minute overages.

-With MDM, your organization doesn’t have to face either of these undesirable situations – no reporting, fines or public announcements necessary.
-MDM can enable organizations to avoid hefty fines and potential business and reputation loss with data wiping and containerization.
+With MDM, your organization doesn’t have to face either of these undesirable situations—no reporting, fines or public announcements are necessary.

 3. GAIN EFFICIENCY

 Because MDM software is centrally managed, it reduces the time and resources spent on IT administration.
-The software can install, update, and remove applications, policies, and settings from one management dashboard.
-This makes it easy to ensure consistent mobile experiences for incoming employees, keep security settings up to date with current staff, and remove access for devices no longer in use.
+The software can install, update, and remove applications, policies, and settings from one management dashboard on various operating systems.
+This makes it easy to ensure consistent mobile experiences for incoming employees, keep security settings up to date with current staff, and remove access for personal devices no longer in use.

-MDM provides asset management tracking, so your business can easily identify which employee has which mobile device.
+MDM also provides asset management tracking, so your business can easily identify which employee has which mobile device.
 The software enables your IT team to provide updates and replacements to your workforce’s mobile devices as required.
-MDM’s central management and asset tracking feature greatly reduces the amount of time and resources required by IT departments to manage mobile devices.

 4. MEET COMPLIANCE STANDARDS